 Data sources and methodology

-The Survey of Advanced Technology was designed by Statistics Canada in consultation with various federal government departments, including Industry Canada, Natural Resources Canada, Agriculture and Agri-Food Canada, Transport Canada, and feedback from industry experts offering a range of skills and interests.
-Cognitive testing of the electronic questionnaire was carried out with prospective respondents, whose comments contributed to the final version.
+The follow-up to the Survey of Advanced Technology 2007 was designed by members of the Science, Innovation and Electronic Information Division in consultation with subject matter experts.
+Cognitive testing of the questionnaire was carried out by the Questionnaire Design Resource Centre with potential respondents, whose comments contributed to the final version.

 This is a sample survey with a cross-sectional design.